- Extension Nodes let you:

 - Using a dedicated child process that the system spawns for each execution of the Extension code within the separate microservice.
 This approach ensures that the Extension code can access only a defined set of environment variables and allows Cognigy.AI to terminate this code if it runs for too long.

 - Creating a separate JavaScript virtual machine within the child process in which the Extension code is executed.
-This approach restricts usability of certain APIs from the underlying Node.js execution context, limiting what the code can do when running on the Cognigy.AI infrastructure.
+This approach restricts the usability of certain APIs from the underlying Node.js execution context, limiting what the code can do when running on the Cognigy.AI infrastructure.

 Make Extensions Trusted